binbashar/le-docker-leverage-toolbox/README.md

   - *binbash/leverage-toolbox:1.2.1-0.5.4* or *binbash/leverage-toolbox:1.2.1-0.6.0* (these examples are a patch and a minor)
 - If Terraform is updated then LEVERAGE_TOOLBOX_IMAGE_VERSION is reset and TERRAFORM_VERSION is bumped accordingly to the Terraform version, e.g.:
   - *binbash/leverage-toolbox:1.2.2-0.0.1* or *binbash/leverage-toolbox:1.3.0-0.0.1*

+**NOTE** In any case, as a rule of thumb no version (tag) has to be pushed into the image repository if it already exists there.